vigasinii/MediScope---AI-Powered-Medical-RAG-Diagnostic-Assistant/README.md

 # 2️⃣ Start the FastAPI RAG Backend
 uvicorn rag:app --reload --host 127.0.0.1 --port 8000
+This may take about 2-3 to show up after the query is given, please do not refresh

 # 3️⃣ Run the Streamlit App
 streamlit run app.py